byoniq/AI-Redteaming/README.md

 - [License](#license)

 ## Overview
 This repository contains a curated list of open-source tools for AI security, red teaming, and fairness assessment.
-These tools are categorized based on their functionality to help researchers, developers, and security professionals enhance AI systems' robustness, fairness, and security [4].
-A good README file helps explain what the project is about, how users can install it, and how to use it [1].
+These tools are categorized based on their functionality to help researchers, developers, and security professionals enhance AI systems' robustness, fairness, and security.
+A good README file helps explain what the project is about, how users can install it, and how to use it.

 ---